th3m45t3rm1nd/high-on-strontium/src/pages/about.md

 title: "About"
 ---

-This is the obligatory About page where i have to tell you who am i.
-Well that question is what I am figuring out myself but anyways I will tell you what I know about myself.
+This is the obligatory About page where I have to tell you who I am.
+Well, that question is what I am figuring out myself, but anyways, I will tell you what I know about myself already.

-- I have been arbitrarily told that I am a Homo Sapiens(commonly known as Human Being).
+- I have been arbitrarily told that I am a Homo sapiens (commonly known as a Human Being).
+Should I believe it?
+I don’t know.
-- I have a big attention deficit that I know for sure.
-Some even say I am an [INTP](https://www.16personalities.com/intp-personality).
-But in reality I don't even know who I am.
+- I am a person with high attention deficit, that I know for sure.
+- I sure do love Animes, Movies, and Music.
+If you want, we can talk about them.
+- Some even say I am an [INTP](https://www.16personalities.com/intp-personality).

-That's all I know.
-If you learn something about please contact me.
+Well, that’s all I know.
+If you learn something about me, contact me.